samuelim01/tp/docs/UserGuide.md

 * You can use any combination of letters, numbers and special characters as inputs for all parameters.
 * Parameters in square brackets are optional.
 However, you must include at least one parameter to filter by.
 * For all parameters aside from `NAME`, providing an empty value (e.g. `p/`) will filter for vendors with unfilled values for that parameter.
-* Providing an empty `n/` value would filter for vendors without a name thus returning an empty vendors list.
-(All vendors need a name)
+* Providing an empty `NAME` will filter for vendors without a name thus returning an empty vendors list as all vendors need a name.
 * `TAG` parameter can be inputted multiple times (e.g. `vendor filter t/photographer t/dj`).

 </div>